2020 Governance & Sustainability

 our strategy is rooted in good corporate governance and integrity.

 Governance is an ongoing commitment shared by our Board, management and all Colgate people.
 Our Board believes that good corporate governance accompanies and greatly aids our long-term business success and that we have consistently been at the forefront of good corporate governance.
-Reflecting its commitment to continuous improvement, the Board reviews its governance practices on an ongoing basis to ensure that they promote shareholder value.
+Reflecting its commitment to continuous improvement, our Board reviews its governance practices on an ongoing basis to ensure that they promote shareholder value.
 To learn more, visit the Governance section on our website.

 Please visit Colgate’s Policy Statements for a complete listing.

 We are committed to doing business with integrity and respect for all people and for the world around us.
 With governance and ethics principles embedded into Colgate’s culture as well as standards supporting the well-being of all Colgate people, we ensure that our business success goes hand-in-hand with business integrity.

 CODE OF CONDUCT AND GLOBAL BUSINESS PRACTICES GUIDELINES

 Since 1987, our Code of Conduct has served as a guide for our daily business interactions, reflecting our corporate values and our standard for ethical behavior.
 Our Code of Conduct is available in 42 local languages.
 One hundred percent of salaried and clerical Colgate people participate in annual training and certification on the Code of Conduct.
 Factory workers certify annually and complete training every other year.
 Our audit firm, PricewaterhouseCoopers LLP, audits a cross-section of these certifications.
 Colgate’s Global Business Practices Guidelines provide further information to our employees on key topics in our Code of Conduct.
 The Guidelines offer clear, practical guidance and illustrate how the values and principles outlined in the Code of Conduct apply to particular business situations.